Milutin Milanković: Polar wandering

+held a lecture dedicated to the work of Alfred Wegener under the title Moving of the Earth's Poles – A Memory to Alfred Wegener in Belgrade, which was also published under the same name.
+Wegener's untimely death ended the collaboration between them on this subject.

+Milankovitch's work on this topic was criticized from the beginning.
+Milankovitch's trajectory of polar wandering was a topic of discussion after World War II.
+In the 1950s, paleomagnetic data showed different results than Milankovitch's theoretical numerical values for polar wandering trajectory.

 Later life

 To collect his scientific work on the theory of solar radiation that was scattered in many books and papers, Milanković began his life's work in 1939.
-This tome was entitled "Canon of Insolation of the Earth and Its Application to the Problem of the Ice Ages", which covered his nearly three decades of research, including a large number of formulas, calculations and schemes, but also summarized universal laws through which it was possible to explain cyclical climate change and the attendant 11 ice ages – his namesake Milankovitch cycles.
+This tome was entitled "Canon of Insolation of the Earth and Its Application to the Problem of the Ice Ages", which covered his nearly three decades of research, including a large number of formulas, calculations and schemes, but also summarized universal laws through which it was possible to explain cyclical climate change – his namesake Milankovitch cycles.

 Milanković spent two years arranging and writing the "Canon".
 The manuscript was submitted to print on 2 April 1941 – four days before the attack of Nazi Germany and its allies on the Kingdom of Yugoslavia.
 In the bombing of Belgrade on 6 April 1941, the printing house where his work was being printed was destroyed; however, almost all of the printed sheet paper remained undamaged in the printing warehouse.
 After the successful occupation of Serbia on 15 May 1941, two German officers and geology students came to Milanković in his house and brought greetings from Professor Wolfgang Soergel of Freiburg.
 Milanković gave them the only complete printed copy of the "Canon" to send to Soergel, to make certain that his work would be preserved.
 Milanković did not take part in the work of the university during the occupation, and after the war he was reinstated as professor.

 The "Canon" was issued in 1941 by the Royal Serbian Academy, 626 pages in quarto, and was printed in German as "Kanon der Erdbestrahlung und seine Anwendung auf das Eiszeitenproblem".
 The titles of the six parts of the book are: